- The patient's permission to release their information to a third party should preferably be given in writing, although oral consent is also valid.

 Although the confidentiality of Gillick-competent children should be respected, you should encourage them to involve parents or guardians in their decisions - particularly if the treatment proposed is irreversible, extensive or costly.

-Adults with parental responsibility under the provisions of the Children Act 1989 and Adoption and Children Act 2002 can give authority for disclosure for children under 16 who are not Gillick-competent.
+Adults with parental responsibility can give authority for disclosure for children under the age of consent who are not Gillick-competent.
 The overriding consideration, however, must be what is in the child's best interests.

 It would be unusual to release information on the authority of a person with parental responsibility in relation to a competent child who objects to disclosure.
 In the event of such a conflict, you should be able to resolve the matter through discussion with the child and parents or others with parental responsibility.

-Patients with a learning disability or mental disorder, even if detained under the Mental Health Act 1983, may still have capacity to consent to or refuse the release of information.
+Patients with a learning disability or mental health condition may still have capacity to consent to or refuse the release of information.

-The Mental Capacity Act 2005 (MCA) states that everyone must be assumed to have capacity unless it is established that they lack it.
+In all countries of the UK, relevant legislation states that patients must be assumed to have capacity unless it is established they lack it.

-In the case of patients aged 16 or over who lack capacity to authorise the release of information, decisions on disclosure of information should be made in the patient's best interests, applying the principles in the MCA.
+In the case of patients who lack capacity to authorise the release of information, decisions on disclosure of information should be made in the patient's best interests, applying the principles of the relevant legislation of each country.
 This includes seeking the views of family and carers.

 Releasing information after death

-When deciding whether or not to release confidential information, consider the following:
+When deciding whether to release confidential information, consider the following points.

-- Have you explained to the patient what information you will be releasing and why, who the information will be released to, and the likely consequences?
+- Have you explained to the patient what information you will be releasing and why, who the information will be released to, and the likely consequences of doing so?

-- If it is necessary to release information about an adult without capacity, are you sure that good, contemporaneous notes have been made in the records detailing why it is necessary and in the patient's best interest, and how you reached your decision?
+- If it's necessary to release information about an adult without capacity, are you sure that good, contemporaneous notes have been made in the records detailing why it is necessary and in the patient's best interest, and how you reached your decision?